OpenTreeOfLife/reference-taxonomy/doc/method/method.md

 ### Preference heuristic: Lineage

-Taxa with a common lineage are preferred to those that don't.
+Taxa with a common lineage are preferred to those without.
 There are several factors that make it tricky to turn this truism into an actionable rule.